rfbproto/rfbproto/rfbproto.rst

 This submessage allows the client to send an extended key event containing a keycode, in addition to a keysym.
-The advantage of providing the keycode is that it enables the server to interpret the key event independantly of the clients' locale specific keymap.
+The advantage of providing the keycode is that it enables the server to interpret the key event independently of the clients' locale specific keymap.
 This can be important for virtual desktops whose key input device requires scancodes, for example, virtual machines emulating a PS/2 keycode.
 Prior to this extension, RFB servers for such virtualization software would have to be configured with a keymap matching the client.
 With this extension it is sufficient for the guest operating system to be configured with the matching keymap.
-The VNC server is keymap independant.
+The VNC server is keymap independent.

 The full message is: